rnag/rnag.github.io/_posts/tech-tips/2024-02-17-navigating-medium-api-with-javascript-in-2024.md

 I'm trying to integrate Medium blogging into my personal site at *myname.com*.

-That is, I'm trying to automate the process of publishing an article on my personal blog, and have the contents of the Jekyll-based markdown post -- an `.md` file -- be posted to the two other blogging sites I'm currently signed up on, [`medium.com`](https://medium.com) and [`dev.to`](https://dev.to).
+That is, I'm trying to automate the process of publishing an article on my personal blog, and have the contents of the Jekyll-based markdown post -- a `.md` file -- be posted to the two other blogging sites I'm currently signed up on, [`medium.com`](https://medium.com) and [`dev.to`](https://dev.to).

 Towards that end, I tried to search online to see if there is such as a thing as a Medium API that allows me to: